schneiderl/dockerlite/README.md

 ## Why `dockerlite`?

-`dockerlite` initially targetted the following goals:
+`dockerlite` initially targeted the following goals:
 - demonstrate that the core features provided by Docker can be easily reimplemented with simple, easy-to-audit, shell scripts;
 - provide an alternative implementation to Docker, with a strong emphasis